juniorrobot/chef-goapp/README.md

 }
 ```

-The resulting env.properties file will contain the following sections:
+The resulting blog.properties file will contain the following sections:

 ```
 [wordpress]